Plexicus/web/_posts/2021-01-25-how-we-managed-our-attack-surface-area.md

-In the end, you discovered that minimize it even further, it's just an illusion, that's the **Aha moment!** when you know that your focus as a technology leader is to manage it, yeah....manage it as better as you can.
+In the end, we discovered that minimize it even further, it's just an illusion.
+That was our **Aha moment!** when we realized that our focus as technology leaders was to manage it, yeah....manage it as better as we can.

-A couple of questions came to our minds, the first one, and I think the most important was... **How do I start?**
+A couple of questions came to our minds, the first one, and I think the most important was... **How do we start?**